scerelli/react-algoliasearch/README.md

 - `hitsPerPage` - The number of results that your search will produce.
 Default is 10. (optional)
 - `options` - Pass any other [autocomplete.js](https://github.com/algolia/autocomplete.js) option through this object prop. (optional)

+Any other React prop can be passed through `otherProps`

 ### Custom Events Props

 - `opened` – Triggered when the dropdown menu of the autocomplete is opened. (optional)